Get Started with Geotests

 Evaluate Design Options

-Once a Design Option Set has been created (usually takes a few minutes), it will be shown in your Experiment Designer tab.
+Once a Design Option Set has been created (usually takes a few minutes), it will be shown in your Experiment Designs tab.
 All design option sets generated are shown here, enabling you to look through prior design iterations as needed.

 Click into a completed design set (e.g. “Design Set 3”).

-- Compare Power, Cost, and Control/Test Allocation
+- Compare MDE, Power, Cost and Control/Test Allocation

 - Select your desired design using the radio button, and clicking Save Design to Experiment.